baz-scm/awesome-reviewers/_reviewers/axum-consistent-axum-usage-in-typescript.md

 ---
-title: "Consistent axum Usage in Typescript"
+title: "Consistent axum Usage in TypeScript"
-description: "When implementing Typescript code that uses the axum package, maintain consistent and idiomatic usage: always use lowercase 'axum', leverage axum's built-in types correctly, follow best practices for state and dependencies, ensure proper error handling, and use routing and middleware features effectively."
+description: "When implementing TypeScript code that uses the axum package, maintain consistent and idiomatic usage: always use lowercase 'axum', leverage axum's built-in types correctly, follow best practices for state and dependencies, ensure proper error handling, and use routing and middleware features effectively."
 repository: "tokio-rs/axum"
 label: "Axum"
-language: "Typescript"
+language: "TypeScript"
 comments_count: 5
 repository_stars: 22100
 ---

-When implementing Typescript code that uses the axum package, maintain consistent and idiomatic usage:
+When implementing TypeScript code that uses the axum package, maintain consistent and idiomatic usage:

 1. Always use the lowercase "axum" when referring to the framework, not "Axum".
 2. Leverage axum's built-in types and utilities correctly, such as `Router`, `Middleware`, and `RequestBody`.